spmohara/Filter-Trace/README.md

 #### Unable to read file content:
 ![MsgBox Unable to read file content](images/MsgBox%20Unable%20to%20read%20file%20content.png)
-- Indicates the Path field points to a file that cannot be read, either because the file type is unsupported or the file data is corrupted.
+- Indicates the Path field points to a file that cannot be read, either because the file type is unsupported, or the file data is corrupted.

 # Dependencies
 - Python 3.6 or above